klab-ilc-cnr/Fondamentalismi-AIUCD2025/README.md

 # Narrazioni divergenti: un’analisi linguistica comparativa del discorso mediatico sull’attacco del 7 ottobre 2023
-This repository contains the results of the experiments presented as part of the paper "Narrazioni divergenti: un’analisi linguistica comparativa del discorso mediatico sull’attacco del 7 ottobre 2023" submitted to AIUCD 2025 conference.
+This repository is relative to the experiments presented as part of the paper "Narrazioni divergenti: un’analisi linguistica comparativa del discorso mediatico sull’attacco del 7 ottobre 2023" submitted to AIUCD 2025 conference.
+The file "corpus.txt" includes the 60 articles analyzed in the paper.
+The next section reports the result of the experimental text done with a LLM.

 ## Interaction with the LLM
 The prompt and answer relative to the interaction with the GPT4o model follow.